 Net Sales.
 Consolidated net sales were \$5,016.1 million for the year ended December 31, 2008 compared to \$2,966.9 million for the year ended December 31, 2007.
-The increase of \$2,049.2 million for the year ended December 31, 2007 was primarily due to an increase in petroleum net sales of \$1,968.1 million that resulted from higher sales volumes (\$1,318.5 million), coupled with higher product prices (\$649.6 million).
+The increase of \$2,049.2 million for the year ended December 31, 2008 as compared to the year ended December 31, 2007 was primarily due to an increase in petroleum net sales of \$1,968.1 million that resulted from higher sales volumes (\$1,318.5 million), coupled with higher product prices (\$649.6 million).
 The sales volume increase for the refinery primarily resulted from a significant increase in refined fuel production volumes over the comparable period due to the refinery turnaround which began in February 2007 and was completed in April 2007 and the refinery downtime resulting from the June/July 2007 flood.
-Nitrogen fertilizer net sales increased \$97.1 million for the year ended December 31, 2007 as increases in overall sales volumes (\$26.0 million) were coupled with higher plant gate prices (\$71.1 million).
+Nitrogen fertilizer net sales increased \$97.1 million for the year ended December 31, 2008 as compared to the year ended December 31, 2007 as increases in overall sales volumes (\$26.0 million) were coupled with higher plant gate prices (\$71.1 million).

 Cost of Product Sold Exclusive of Depreciation and Amortization.
 Consolidated cost of product sold exclusive of depreciation and amortization was \$4,461.8 million for the year ended December 31, 2008 as compared to \$2,308.8 million for the year ended December 31, 2007.
-The increase of \$2,153.0 million for the year ended December 31, 2007 primarily resulted from a significant increase in refined fuel production volumes over the comparable period in 2007 due to the refinery turnaround which began in February 2007 and was completed in April 2007 and the refinery downtime resulting from the June/July 2007 flood.
+The increase of \$2,153.0 million for the year ended December 31, 2008 as compared to the year ended December 31, 2007 primarily resulted from a significant increase in refined fuel production volumes over the comparable period in 2007 due to the refinery turnaround which began in February 2007 and was completed in April 2007 and the refinery downtime resulting from the June/July 2007 flood.
 In addition to the increased production in 2008, the cost of product sold increased sharply as a result of record high crude oil prices.

 Direct Operating Expenses Exclusive of Depreciation and Amortization.
-Consolidated direct operating expenses exclusive of depreciation and amortization were \$237.5 million for the year ended December 31, 2008 as compared to \$276.1 million for the year ended December 31, 2007.
-This decrease of \$38.6 million for the year ended December 31, 2007 was due to a decrease in petroleum direct operating expenses of \$58.1 million primarily the result of decreases in expenses associated with repairs and maintenance related to the refinery turnaround, taxes, outside services and direct labor, partially offset by increases in expenses associated with energy and utilities, production chemicals, repairs and maintenance, insurance, rent and lease expense, environmental compliance and operating materials.
-The nitrogen fertilizer segment recorded a \$19.4 million increase in direct operating expenses over the comparable period primarily due to increases in expenses associated with taxes, turnaround, outside services, catalysts, direct labor, slag disposal, insurance and repairs and maintenance, partially offset by reductions in expenses associated with taxes turnaround, outside services, catalysts, direct labor, slag disposal, insurance and repairs and maintenance, partially offset by reductions in expenses associated with royalties and other expense, utilities, environmental and equipment rental.
+Consolidated direct operating expenses exclusive of depreciation and amortization were \$237.5 million for the year ended December 31, 2008 as compared to \$276.1 million for the year ended December 31, 2008 as compared to the year ended December 31, 2007.
+This decrease of \$38.6 million for the year ended December 31, 2008 as compared to the year ended December 31, 2007 was due to a decrease in petroleum direct operating expenses of \$58.1 million primarily the result of decreases in expenses associated with repairs and maintenance related to the refinery turnaround, taxes, outside services and direct labor, partially offset by increases in expenses associated with energy and utilities, production chemicals, repairs and maintenance, insurance, rent and lease expense, environmental compliance and operating materials.
+The nitrogen fertilizer segment recorded a \$19.4 million increase in direct operating expenses associated with taxes, turnaround, outside services, catalysts, direct labor, slag disposal, insurance and repairs and maintenance, partially offset by reductions in expenses associated with royalties and other expense, utilities, environmental and equipment rental.
 The nitrogen fertilizer facility was subject to a property tax abatement that expired beginning in 2008.
 We have estimated our accrued property tax liability based upon the assessment value received by the county.